openradx/adit/README.md

 -   BatchQuery with custom DICOM keywords
 -   Watchdog server
+-   Support Excel batch files additionally to CSV files (best by using Pandas with openpyxl)
 -   Allow provide a regex of StudyDescription in CSV batch file
 -   Allow to specify many modalities per row in CSV file
 -   move date parsing part in parsers.py and consumers.py to date_util.py